dalhorinek/mockserver/README.md

 ## Recording
 If you use mode PROXY_FIRST, MOCK_FIRST or FULL_PROXY, you can specify --record option and this will record responses from the proxy server so you can use real data as mocks whne proxy is not available.
-It just creates .data.json and .header.json files
+It just creates .data.raw and .header.json files

   ```
   $ server data --proxy https://some.proxy.server --proxy-first --record